kblomqvist/yasha/README.md

 env.Program("a.out", sources)
 ```

-With build directory (variant dir)
+With the separate build directory (variant dir)

 ```python
 import os